lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

    I2C tree

-The following figure shows the power tree of the PocketBeagle2, detailing the power distribution from the main power sources to various components on the board.
+The following figure shows the power tree of PocketBeagle 2, detailing the power distribution from the main power sources to various components on the board.
 This diagram is crucial for understanding how power is managed and distributed across the board to ensure stable and efficient operation.